 Options Reasons for rules Will the sandwich board be placed on the public footpath?
-No Sandwich boards placed on private property don't a from the property manager (e.g. for malls).
-They s or access paths. equire a licence but may require permissic hould be placed safely and not in doorway Yes , Will your sandwich board placed in line with other obstructions, is the remaining clear unobstructed footpath width outside your premises at least 1.2 metres wide?
+No Sandwich boards placed on private property don't s from the property manager (e.g. for malls).
+They s or access paths.
+Yes ¥ , Will your sandwich board placed in line with other obstructions, is the remaining clear unobstructed footpath width outside your premises at least 1.2 metres wide?
 No You'll need to consider an alternative to having a sandwich board.
-Options could include a smaller board, a shared directory sign mounted on an existing pole, a sign suspended from the awning- or you may not be able to use a sign.
-Is there a bus stop, taxi stand, disability park or pedestrian crossing directly outside your premises?
-Yas You shouldn't use a sandwich board until you have discussed options with the Council.
-Please contact 296 4700 and ask to speak to the Council compliance team Locations where pedestrians frequently cross the kerb or have accessibility need should be kept clear of obstructions for safety reasons.
+Options could include a smaller board, a shared directory sign mounted on an existing pole, a sign suspended from the awning-or you may not be able to use a sign.
+Yes Is there a bus stop, taxi stand, disability park or pedestrian crossing directly outside your premises?
+No You shouldn't use a sandwich board until you have discussed options with the Council.
+Please contact 296 4700 and ask to speak to the Council compliance team Locations where pedestrians frequently cross the kerb or have accessibility new should be kept clear of obstructions for safety reasons.
 Will your sandwich board be the only sandwich board placed outside your premises?
-No Excess boards at a location can create obstacles for pedestrians trying to cross the road or access car pades and give the street an untidy, cluttered appearance.
-Yes Questions about your board Options Reasons for rules Is the total height of the board, including base, equal to or less than 900mm?
-Yes No You'll need to modify or replace the board so that it fits the required dimensions The streets cape is limited in width and i the event of an emergency the Council may need to remove sandwich boards.
-Is the width of your sandwich board, measured at any location including the base, equal to or less than 600mm?
-No Oversize boards are difficult to move an could cause problems such as visibility issues for traffic (e.g. driver may not see small children waiting to cross the road Yes Additional weight could be attached.
-Kapiti sometimes has strong wind guat moved by wind or people?
-No light boards could become hazards if blown around.
+No Excess boards at a location can create obstacles for padestrians trying to cross the road or access car parks and give the street an untidy, cluttered appearance.
+Yes Questions about your board Options Reasons for rules Yes Is the width of your sandwich board.
+No No it fits the required dimensions the event of an emergency the Council may need to remove sandwich boards.
+Oversize boards are difficult to move an could cause problems such as visibility issues for traffic (e.g. driver may not se small children waiting to cross the road Is the board weighted so that it can't easily be moved by wind or people?
+No \ Additional weight could be attached.
+Kapiti sometimes has strong wind gust light boards could become hazards if blown around.
 Yes Is the base a substantially different colour from the pavement?
 No A highlighting strip could be attached.
-People with sight impairments may trip over the base if it's not clearly visible.
-Yes For folding boards, does it lock in the open position?
-No A locking clasp must be attached.
+People with sight impairments may tri over the base if it's not clearly visible. position: No A locking clasp must be attached.
 Folding boards may collapse in strong winds and create a hazard.
-Yes or N/A Is the board free from sharp edges, protousions or moving parts?
-No You'll need to modify the board to make it safe.
-Boards need to be safe so that people won't be injured if they walk into them profiles constructing parts -
+Yes or N/A Is the board free from sharp edges, No You'll need to modify the board to make it safe.
+Boards need to be safe so that people won't be injured if they walk into them protrusions or moving parts?

-- If you have an item that doesn't fit the description of a sandwich board but you still wish to put some form of advertisement on a public footpath, please contact the Kapiti Coast District Council Compliance Team; and follow the flow chart above to determine what aspects of your advertisement do not comply with this Policy; prepare additional information in support of your proposal specifically addressing the aspects that don't comply with the policy and highlighting how the proposed items fits the principles of the policy, i.e. to prioritise footpath space for safe and efficient pedestrian movement while contributing to the other and with the policy and highlighting to the policy. character and vibrancy of our public places; and contact the Council on 296 4700 to discuss your proposal.
+If you have an item that doesn't fit the description of a sandwich board but you still wish to put some form of advertisement on a public footpath, please contact the Kapiti Coast District Council Compliance Team; and

+- follow the flow chart above to determine what aspects of your advertisement do not comply with this Policy; prepare additional information in support of your proposal specifically addressing the aspects that don't comply with the policy and highlighting how the proposed items fits the principles of the policy, i.e. to prioritise footpath space for safe and efficient pedestrian movement while contributing to the character and vibrancy of our public places; and contact the Council on 296 4700 to discuss your proposal.